Last updated 6/2021

 Lake Meridian, Kent

-This picturesque park has a large swimming area (NO lifeguards for 2020) with sand and an additional gravel beach.
+This picturesque park has a swimming area with sand and an additional gravel beach.
 There is also a spectacular playground and plenty of grassy knolls to set up for the day, play frisbee, or have a nap!
 Be sure to check out our Lake Meridian Playground Report..

 Isaac Evans Park, Auburn